-What does Brexit and GDPR mean for your clinic?
+What do Brexit and GDPR mean for your clinic?
 Do not panic about the uncertain rules and changes in this confusing time.
 This post will explain Brexit and GDPR, what it means for your clinic and what actions you need to take.

 Since the UK left the EU, things have been changing.
 If you process personal data in your clinic while taking care of patient scheduling, you need to be aware of which regulations you need to comply with.
 Essentially, if you process data of UK residents in the UK, you need to comply with the Data Protection Act and UK GDPR.
 If you process data for residents outside of the UK, you need to comply with the Data Protection Act and EU GDPR.

 Here are some FAQs to help you understand what this means for you, your clinic, and the online booking systems UK clinics are often using:

 Brexit and GDPR FAQs

 What should you do right now?